gyde/MySQL-Object-Model/README.md

 # MySQL-Obejct-Model

-A PHP Object Model using MySQL as backend via Mysqli.
+A PHP Object Model using MySQL as backend via PDO.
 Allows fast scaffoling of Models with a high performance MySQL specific backend.
-First version will be available soon, then more information regarding installation, use and namespacing will follow.
+First version is available, then more information regarding installation, use and namespacing will follow.
 Memcache and Static cache has been added for MOMBase and MOMSimple

-## Version - Alpha Testing
+## Version - beta
-This project is currently begin used in small projects by myself, and is far from production ready / stable.
+This project is currently begin used in small and medium projects by myself, Solaris (scout group), IT-Infrastructure @ Roskilde-festival and is considered quite stable.
-Use at own RISK.
+No guareentes are given when using this code, but all suggestions and bugreports are welcome.

 ## Usage
 A simple example on the usage of MOMSimple